shaik-azeez-infrrd/contrib-stats/README.md

 ### Pre-requisites

  - Personal Access Token, of the user having read access to the repo
- - The App currently works only for a quarter (mentions the startDate on Top-left corner of the navbar)
+ - The App currently works only for a quarter (mentions the startDate on Top-right corner of the navbar)

 ### Usage